Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Avoidance of zero-sum arithmetic subsequences in -sequences

 \section{Avoidance of zero-sum arithmetic subsequences in $\{-1,1\}$-sequences}

 In this section and the next we derive lower bounds for the constants $M(r,s,k)$ in Conjecture \ref{quadratic-conjecture} depending on $r$, $s$, and $k.$ The constant $M(r,s,k)$ exists because bounds obtained for the case of zero-sum $k$-blocks serve as upper bounds for $M(r,s,k).$ In other words, we have We illustrate our method by first dealing with the special case $r=s=1$ which is probably of most interest since \cite{CHM} deals exclusively with $\{-1,1\}$-sequences.
-For number theoretic reasons, we can prove our construction yields a quadratic lower bound for $n$ in terms of $k$ only for $(r,s)=(1,1),(1,2),$ and possibly a finite number of other pairs of positive integers $(r,s).$ Nevertheless, our construction yields a superlinear bound for arbitrary $(r,s)$ as described in Theorem \ref{not-quadratic-theorem} in Section \ref{superlinear}.\footnote{A linear lower bound for $n$ in terms of $k$ is trivial since a sequence of length $n\le k-1$ does not even contain a subsequence of length $k.$}
+For number theoretic reasons, we can prove our construction yields a quadratic lower bound for $n$ in terms of $k$ only for $(r,s)=(1,1),(1,2),$ and possibly a finite number of other pairs of positive integers $(r,s).$ Nevertheless, our construction yields, for sufficiently large $k,$ a superlinear bound for arbitrary $(r,s)$ as described in Theorem \ref{not-quadratic-theorem} in Section \ref{superlinear}.\footnote{A linear lower bound for $n$ in terms of $k$ is trivial since a sequence of length $n\le k-1$ does not even contain a subsequence of length $k.$}

 In order to prove a quadratic lower bound on $M(1,1,k),$ we need to construct a zero-sum sequence of $-1$'s and $1$'s that does not have a zero-sum subsequence indexed by a $k$-term arithmetic progression.
-One idea to construct such a function $f:[n]\to \{-1,1\}$ is to make the sign of $f(j)$ depend only on the residue of $j$ modulo $k.$ The reason is that this choice results in a nice structure of $k$-term arithmetic progressions when we consider the multiset of residues of the $k$ terms modulo $k.$ However, we shall see that this construction only yields a quadratic bound for $k\equiv 2\bmod 4,$ with evidence toward why it does not work when $k$ is divisible by a large power of 2.
+One idea to construct such a function $f:[n]\to \{-1,1\}$ is to let the sign of $f(j)$ depend only on the residue of $j$ modulo $k.$ The reason is that this choice results in a nice structure of $k$-term arithmetic progressions when we consider the multiset of residues of the $k$ terms modulo $k$; see Proposition \ref{proposition-residue}.
+However, it turns out that this construction only yields a quadratic bound for $k\equiv 2\bmod 4$ and so is relegated to the Appendix.
+In this section we obtain both a better bound and one that holds for all even $k.$ In this construction, the sign of $f(j)$ depends on the residue of $j$ mod $k+1$ rather than $k.$

-Later, beginning with Lemma \ref{plus-lemma}, we will present a construction that works for all even $k$ by making the sign of $f(j)$ depend on the residue of $j$ mod $k+1$ rather than $k.$ This in fact improves the quadratic constant in our first construction for $k\equiv 2\bmod 4.$\footnote{We remark that a reader only interested in our best lower bound can safely skip to Lemma \ref{plus-lemma}.} We begin our study on zero-sum arithmetic progressions in $\{-1,1\}$-sequences with a fairly obvious proposition.
+We begin our study on zero-sum arithmetic progressions in $\{-1,1\}$-sequences with a fairly obvious proposition.